sonic-net/SONiC/doc/mgmt/Management Framework.md

 **error-tag** indicates nature of error as described in [RFC8040, section 7](https://tools.ietf.org/html/rfc8040#page-74).

 **error-message** field carries a human friendly error message that can be displayed to the end user.
-This is an optional field; system errors do not include error-message, or have generic messages like "Internal error".
+This is an optional field; system error do not include error-message, or have generic messages like "Internal error".
 App module developer should use human friendly messages while returning application errors.
-In case of CVL constraint violation the REST server will pick the error message from the yang "error-message" statement of CVL schema yang.
+In case of CVL constraint violation the REST server will pick the error message from the YANG "error-message" statement of CVL schema YANG.

 Table below lists possible error conditions with response status and data returned by REST server.